shivangsharma/data_analytica/README.md

-# Data Analytics - Pandas
+# Leetcode Puzzles
-## Data analytics problems categorized into simple, medium and hard categories
+## Leetcode puzzles categorized in easy, medium and hard with solutions in Python